donsheehy/datastructures/docs/fullbook.md

         child.printtree()
 ```

-This is the most common pattern for algorithms that operated on trees.
+This is the most common pattern for algorithms that operate on trees.
 It has two parts; one part operates on the data and the other part applies the function recursively on the children.
 Here is another example of the same pattern.
 Let's check if two trees are equal in the sense of having the same shape and data.
 We use the `__eq__` method so this method will be used when we use `==` to check equality between `Tree`'s.